minifold/mysh/README.md

 # mysh
-Shell Project written in C
+### Shell Project written in C
+Class project for COP 4600.
+This is not meant to be used for actual day to day use.